timsort/cpp-TimSort/README.md

 * http://svn.python.org/projects/python/trunk/Objects/listsort.txt
 * http://en.wikipedia.org/wiki/Timsort

-This library requires at least C++11.
-If you need a C++98 version, you can check the 1.x.y branch of this repository.
+This version of the library requires at least C++20.
+Older versions of the library, available in different branches, offer support for older standards though implement fewer features:
+* Branch `2.x.y` is compatible with C++11, and is slightly more permissive in some reagard due to the lack of concepts to constrain its interface (it notaby supports iterators without postfix operator++/--).
+* Branch `1.x.y` is compatible with C++03.
+Older versions are not actively maintained anymore.
+If you need extended support for those, please open specific issues for the problems you want solved.

-According to the benchmarks, `gfx::timsort` is slower than [`std::sort()`][std-sort] on randomized sequences, but faster on partially-sorted ones.
-It can be used as a drop-in replacement for [`std::stable_sort`][std-stable-sort], with the difference that it can't fallback to a O(n log² n) algorithm when there isn't enough extra heap memory available.
+According to the benchmarks, `gfx::timsort` is slower than [`std::ranges::sort`][std-sort] on randomized sequences, but faster on partially-sorted ones.
+It can be used as a drop-in replacement for [`std::ranges::stable_sort`][std-stable-sort], with the difference that it can't fall back to a O(n log² n) algorithm when there isn't enough extra heap memory available.

 Merging sorted ranges efficiently is an important part of the TimSort algorithm.
-This library exposes `gfx::timmerge` in the public API, a drop-in replacement for [`std::inplace_merge`][std-inplace-merge] with the difference that it can't fallback to a O(n log n) algorithm when there isn't enough extra heap memory available.
-According to the benchmarks, `gfx::timmerge` is slower than `std::inplace_merge` on heavily/randomly overlapping subranges of simple elements, but it is faster for complex elements such as `std::string` and on sparsely overlapping subranges.
+This library exposes `gfx::timmerge` in the public API, a drop-in replacement for [`std::ranges::inplace_merge`][std-inplace-merge] with the difference that it can't fall back to a O(n log n) algorithm when there isn't enough extra heap memory available.
+According to the benchmarks, `gfx::timmerge` is slower than `std::ranges::inplace_merge` on heavily/randomly overlapping subranges of simple elements, but it is faster for complex elements such as `std::string`, and on sparsely overlapping subranges.

-The list of available signatures is as follows (in namespace `gfx`):
+The ibrary exposes the following functions in namespace `gfx`:

 ```cpp
 // timsort